jurca/cloudnativecz.github.io/_posts/2018-11-16-building-a-docker-image-dos-and-donts.md

 Luckily, no. These components need to be wired over the network, the "hard" part is service discovery.
 Unfortunately there is no easy "one size fits all" solution here, so we'll provide at least some examples:

-* If you're running a [Socker Swarm](https://docs.docker.com/engine/swarm/) cloud, you can describe and deploy your app using a [docker-compose](https://docs.docker.com/compose/) file.
+* If you're running a [Docker Swarm](https://docs.docker.com/engine/swarm/) cloud, you can describe and deploy your app using a [docker-compose](https://docs.docker.com/compose/) file.
 * If you are deploying to a [Marathon](https://mesosphere.github.io/marathon/)+[Mesos](https://mesos.apache.org/) cloud, you can use a